propcom/ckeditor/README.txt

 If you're still having problems, scroll down to the "Help & Contribution" section.

-Plugins: Teaser break and Pagebreak
+Plugins: Pagebreak
 -----------------------------------
-By default, CKEditor module comes with two plugins that can handle teaser break (<!--break-->) and pagebreak (<!--pagebreak-->).
+By default, CKEditor module comes with plugin that can handle pagebreak (<!--pagebreak-->).
-Both plugins are automatically enabled.
+Plugin is automatically enabled.

-   1. To add 'DrupalBreak' and 'DrupalPageBreak' buttons to the toolbar, open sites/all/modules/ckeditor/ckeditor.config.js and add them to the toolbar definition (both buttons are enabled in DrupalFiltered and DrupalFull toolbars by default).
-      The 'DrupalBreak' button will automatically disappear from the toolbar on textareas where teaser cannot be created.
+   1. To add 'DrupalPageBreak' buttons to the toolbar under "Administration panel > Configuration > Content Authoring > CKEditor", adjust CKEditor profiles.
+In each profile you can add button name 'DrupalPageBreak' (in section "Editor apperance > Toolbar").
+      For example if you have a toolbar with an array of buttons defined as follows:

+      ['Link','Unlink','Anchor']

+      simply add button at the end of array (or somewhere in the middle):

+      ['Link','Unlink','DrupalPageBreak','Anchor']

+      (remember about single quotes).

    2. Note that the <!--pagebreak--> tag is not supported by default in Drupal.
       You should install the Paging module: http://drupal.org/project/paging to enable the <!--pagebreak--> tag support.
 Please refer to the Paging module documentation for detailed installation instructions.
-      If you don't install Paging module, the 'DrupalPageBreak' will automatically disappear.

 Plugins: MediaEmbed
 -------------------